tflo/Move-em-All/readme.md

 …and from Bank to Bag.

+_Before you continue reading: Even on their “New website”, CurseForge is still not able to format text correctly.
+For a correctly rendered and formatted description, please go the [GitHub page](https://github.com/tflo/Move-em-All) of MEA.
+If you have the time, please [send a ticket to CurseForge/Overwolf ](https://support.curseforge.com/en/support/tickets/new) about this annoyance._

 ## Usage

 To mass move, click an item with the set mouse button while holding the set modifier key down.
 The defaults are Right mouse button and Command key for macOS, and Right mouse button and Shift key for Windows.